-- In Q3 2017, the Company recorded additional revenue of \$189,395 from its joint venture partner in exchange for extension of the 2017 program's funding deadline to September 30, 2018.
-This was recorded as an offset against general and administrative expenses. - Other income relating to flow-through premiums was recorded as follows: \$111,000 in Q3 2017, \$114,000 in Q2 2017, \$52,929 in Q1 2017, and \$51,881 in Q4 2016.
-There was no other income relating to flow-through premiums recorded in Q1, Q2 or Q3 2016 or Q4 2015.
+- In Q4 2017, the Company recorded an impairment of \$228,766 on its Cascaden North property (as part of the North Range and Wisner Properties) based upon the value of the property implied from the Battery Minerals option and sale agreement which was signed in October 2017. - In Q3 2017, the Company recorded additional revenue of \$189,395 from its joint venture partner in exchange for extension of the 2017 program's funding deadline to September 30, 2018.
+This was recorded as an offset against general and administrative expenses. - Upon signing the amending agreement with Carube Copper and receiving cash payment on the promissory note and receivable in Q1 2017, the Company reversed a provision for impairment of \$557,098 resulting in net earnings in Q1 2017 of \$88,882.
+The Company recorded a total impairment charge of \$62,389 for the year in 2016. - Other income relating to flow-through premiums was recorded as follows: \$139,838 in Q4 2017, \$111,000 in Q3 2017, \$114,000 in Q2 2017, \$52,929 in Q1 2017, and \$51,881 in Q4 2016.
+There was no other income relating to flow-through premiums recorded in Q1, Q2 or Q3 2016.
 Common shares issued on a flow-through basis typically include a premium because of the tax benefits provided to the investor.
 At the time of issue, the Company estimates the proportion of the proceeds attributable to the premium and the common shares.
 The premium is estimated as the excess of the subscription price over the trading price of the shares and is recorded as a deferred liability.
-The Company recognizes a pro rata amount of the premium through the statement of loss as other income relating to flow-through share premium with a corresponding reduction to the deferred liability as the flow-through expenditures are incurred. - In Q4 2015, the Company recorded a provision for impairment in its promissory note and receivable from Carube Copper of \$494,710.
-Additional impairment of \$62,388 relating to the interest and receivable was recorded in 2016.
-Upon signing the amending agreement with Carube Copper and receiving cash payment on the promissory note and receivable in Q1 2017, the Company reversed the provision for impairment of \$557,098 resulting in net earnings in Q1 2017 of \$88,882.
+The Company recognizes a pro rata amount of the premium through the statement of loss as other income relating to flow-through share premium with a corresponding reduction to the deferred liability as the flow-through expenditures are incurred. - In Q1 2016, the Company recorded adjustments to revenue of \$(240,223) and in Q2 2016 of \$2,752 due to the change in the value of the contracts from changes in pricing, assays, and foreign exchange relating to the Broken Hammer project. - In Q4 2017, the Company recorded a provision for closure plan costs relating to Broken Hammer Project of \$60,213.
+In Q4 2016, the Company recorded a provision for closure plan costs relating to the Broken Hammer Project of \$115,741.